FB

 Abrasive Steel Cutting Saws

 The Chop saw is a great way to cut steel with straight / square cuts (and most angles).
 The circular saw is more maneuverable, cheaper and smaller than a Chop saw.
 Circular saws are also great for cutting sheets of metal and bigger stuff that you can’t put into a chop saw.
-It’s versatile, too – you can change to a wood cutting blade pretty easily so the tool can do multi-duty.
+It is versatile, too – you can change to a wood cutting blade pretty easily so the tool can do multi-duty.

 A good portable option is the die-grinder.
-It’s not practical for big cutting, but super nice for notching, for cutting small areas and for hard to reach places.
+They are not practical for big cutting, but super nice for notching, for cutting small areas and for hard to reach places.
 The angle grinder fits in this same category.
 Whether you put an abrasive disk cutter on it, or maybe a diamond encrusted cutting blade, these tools make great free hand cutting.

 The big disadvantages for abrasive cutting are the mess and the constant replacement of blades.
 As they wear, you can’t cut as deep or as big, so sometimes you end up switching blades even though the warn one is not totally worn out.
 For free-hand cutting, keep the blade straight in the cut, or you can splinter the blade all over.